michmich112/sveltekit-adapter-chrome-extension/README.md

 > Based on [@sveltekit/adapter-static](https://github.com/sveltejs/kit/blob/master/packages/adapter-static).
 Credit goes to [these people](https://github.com/sveltejs/kit/graphs/contributors) for their hard work to make Svelte so great

-> 🚧 If you are using SvelteKit v1.0.0+, make sure to set your `prerender=true` for every page reference by your extension so SvelteKit generates the HTML files.
+> 🚧 If you are using SvelteKit v1.0.0+, make sure to set your `prerender=true` for every page reference by your extension so SvelteKit generates the HTML files. (c.f.
+Issue #27)

 ## Usage